NikiforovAll/nikiforovall.github.io/_posts/new-in-dotnet-core/2020-04-27-catch-dotnetcore-json.md

 ## TL;DR

 Introduction to **System.Text.Json**.
-Basically, the article is a projection of documentation from microsoft documentation, you might want to skip this one 😛.
+Basically, the article is a projection of documentation from microsoft docs, you might want to skip this one 😛.
 It was created due to the habit of learning new stuff that I practice.

 ---